Dipped Strawberries are not just for Valentine’s Day. Celebrate St. Patrick’s Day with these bright green strawberries.

 Melting Chocolate in Slow Cooker VS. Microwave

 After years of dipping chocolate covered pretzels, strawberries, Rice Krispie Treats and more, I have found that the easiest way is to melt the chocolate in a slow cooker.
-You may think melting the chocolate in the microwave is easier, but the problem with the melt microwave chocolate is it gets hard after a couple of minutes.
-I used my slow cooker to make chocolate dipped Oreo’s.
+You may think melting the chocolate in the microwave is easier, but the problem using the microwave the chocolate cools quicker and thick after a couple of minutes.
+For this reason, I used my slow cooker.

 THE BEST CHOCOLATE DIPPING MELTING TIP!